-^{}Note: Total urban (built boundary) Note: Put hotels in their own class
+^{}Note: Total urban (built boundary)

 The Region has prepared an asset management plan for all projects funded by the 2017 Bylaw

 The amended Act requires municipalities to prepare an asset management plan as part of their Background Study that will demonstrate that all assets funded by development charges are financially sustainable over their lifecycle.
 The intent of this requirement is to ensure that municipalities do not include growth projects in their background studies that are not financially sustainable.
 While the regulations to the Act provide detailed requirements for asset management plans for transit, the same guidance was not provided for other services.